fmars/HomePageV2/FlaskApp/static/write/3-Facebook-03.2015/10-Review & Preview-2017.md

 - Non-technical
 1. Practice technical writting skills.
 Be able to describe technical problems in a clear and succinct way quickly
 2. Be able to clearly communicate with manager and align on project goals and progresses
-3. Practice to clearly measure and describe the impact and convince others
+3. Practice to clearly measure and describe the impact and sell to others
 4. A lot more but lets first focus on those above